Goopil/laravel-rest-filter/readme.md

 }
 ```

-you can also use `Goopil\RestFilter\Contracts\Queryable` which will hook itself in the Eloquent boot process to register the filters.
+you can also use `Goopil\RestFilter\Contracts\Queryable` Trait
+which will hook itself in the Eloquent boot process to register the filters.

 # query syntax
 ### parameters format